simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 ai-selected-city: AI randomly select one city from {cities}

-ai-grade: (i.e., whether user provided three facts), and

-ai-evaluation:  Evaluate answer based on accuracy and completeness.
+ai-evaluation:  Evaluate answer based on accuracy and completeness

 ai-grade: AI to assign a grade (A, B, C, D, or F)

-ai-funfact: Share a fun fact about the {ai-selected-city}.
+ai-funfact: Share a fun fact about the {ai-selected-city}

-ai-cities-list: Display in a numbered list the list of countries and append a flag for that country
+ai-cities-list: Display in a numbered list of countries and append a flag for that country

 _________
 APP FLOW